JamieFlournoy/rest_in_place/README.markdown

 `jquery.rest_in_place.js` uses the [jQuery][] framework and `mootools.rest_in_place.js` uses [mootools][].

+Alternatively, if you want the multiline in-place editor, use 'jquery.rest_in_place_multiline.js' (there isn't a MooTools or Prototype version).
+You will probably also want to add something like this to your stylesheet to control the size of the TEXTAREA tag:
+.rest_in_place_multiline textarea {
+    height: 22em;
+    width: 400px;
+}

 For REST in Place to work with Rails request forgery protection, place the following lines into your applications layout: